 The island has fire pits for beach bonfires and a designated off-leash dog park.
 Popular activities here are swimming, windsurfing, jet skiing, kiteboarding, biking, horseback riding, and running.

 A sunset sail is a great way to end the day on Mission Bay.
-Mission Bay Sportcenter hosts a two-hour sunset sail around 27 meandering miles of Mission Bay shoreline.
-Your Captain navigates the bay aboard a 22-foot Capri sailboat as you kick back, relax, and enjoy warm breezes and the setting sun.
+Cruise San Diego hosts a 75-minute sunset sail around meandering miles of the Mission Bay lagoon and shoreline.
+Your Captain navigates the bay as you kick back, relax, listen to tunes, sip on a beverage, and enjoy warm breezes and the setting sun.

-First-time visitors to Mission Bay will appreciate getting an overview of the world’s largest human-made aquatic park.
+First-time visitors to Mission Bay will appreciate an overview of the world’s largest human-made aquatic park.

 Fish the Kelp Beds of Point Loma and La Jolla